Zaporizhzhia strikes (2022–present): March

-Around 5am on 16 March the Zaporizhzhia-2 railway station (Запоріжжя II) was targeted by a Russian rocket attack, significantly damaging the tracks and overhead lines, as well as blowing out the building's windows.
+Around 5 am on 16 March, the Zaporizhzhia-2 railway station (Запоріжжя II) was targeted by a Russian rocket attack, significantly damaging the tracks and overhead lines, as well as blowing out the building's windows.
 The trains which were present at the station at the time also sustained broken windows.
 No one was injured or killed in the attack, and all train traffic was subsequently handled by Zaporizhzhia-1 railway station.
 According to governor Oleksandr Starukh, this was the first time a civilian target had been attacked in the city of Zaporizhzhia, where thousands of refugees from Mariupol were taking shelter.

 April

 Residents reported feeling and hearing explosions in various parts of the city on 7 April.
 These explosions had been the result of the Zaporizhzhia air defense forces successfully shooting down three Russian cruise missiles, preventing any potential ground casualties and/or injuries.

 On 21 April, two Russian cruise missiles were fired towards Zaporizhzhia.
 The first missile came down near the island of Khortytsia in the vicinity of the Preobrazhensky Bridges (Preobrazhensky Bridge) at 12:45 pm.
-At that time, a passenger train serving the line between Zaporizhzhia and Lviv was traveling on the tracks of the bridge and was caught in the blast.
+At that time, a passenger train serving the line between Zaporizhzhia and Lviv was travelling on the tracks of the bridge and was caught in the blast.
 The windows of four carriages were blown out as a result of the explosion's shock wave.
 The second missile also came down near Khortytsia at 1:30 pm, resulting in damage to a Sanatorium (Sanatoriy-Profilaktoriy Ztr) building on the island.
 The attacks resulted in eight injuries, all of whom were civilians.